 Incorporating a secondary refrigerant can also increase safety by reducing the ammonia charge.
 Typically, ammonia is piped from the machine room out to the facility to all points of use.
 Piping a secondary refrigerant to these points allows ammonia, the primary refrigerant, to remain confined to the machine room, which further reduces the risk of any leak.
 Ammonia can be closely monitored and any breakdowns can be repaired in the primary system while secondary cooling capability is still maintained.
 Compared to a conventional system, it greatly reduces the risk of an ammonia leak.

-Luke Facemyer serves as Director of Refrigeration Engineering for Stellar.
-His responsibilities include managing the refrigeration division’s engineering department to provide a high level of refrigeration and mechanical expertise.
-Facemyer’s experience includes projects with Carolina Pride Foods, Food Lion, General Mills, Kraft Foods and many others.
+Luke Facemyer has more than 12 years of design and construction experience.
+His responsibilities include managing the refrigeration division’s engineering department and to provide a high level of refrigeration and mechanical expertise.
+His project experience includes Carolina Pride Foods, Food Lion, General Mills, Keystone Foods, Kraft Foods and many others.